abhishekponnam/Design-Patterns/README.md

 Small thing to know, I used junit library to run some tests in some of the Code implementations, I'll upload a zip file containing the libs you need in the libs folder in a future commit.

-## **Contributing**
-If you find any bugs or have any suggestions for improvements, or some details to add or some grammar to correct in the readme files please feel free to open an issue or submit a pull request.

-I did not have enough time to add more design patterns, so feel free to submit a pull request if you think I missed an important one.

-## **Author**
-This repository was created by Ayoub Achak.

 ## **Acknowledgments**
 I would like to acknowledge the Gang of Four and their book "Design Patterns: Elements of Reusable Object-Oriented Software" as the inspiration for this repository.